Media, Culture & Creative Cities

 - You may need to satisfy visa restrictions (for non-local applicants) and English language requirements.

-For study commencing in academic year 2017/18, the programme tuition fee is HK$95,000 (subject to University approval), with payments split into four instalments over two years.
+For study commencing in academic year 2024/25, the programme tuition fee is HK$172,000 (subject to approval).
+Payments are split into two instalments over one year (full-time study), or four instalments over two years (part-time study).

 This programme has a diverse and helpful faculty.
 Love all the interesting speakers who come to give talks.
-Great for networking too!— Nora Wang, 1st year Media, Culture & Creative Cities
+Great for networking too!— Nora, Alumna of Media, Culture & Creative Cities

 SOCI7005 (1st semester)